Aliases for TRAF1 Gene

 GeneCards Summary for TRAF1 Gene

-TRAF1 (TNF Receptor-Associated Factor 1) is a Protein Coding gene.
-Diseases associated with TRAF1 include anaplastic large cell lymphoma and bone inflammation disease.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
-GO annotations related to this gene include ubiquitin protein ligase binding and thioesterase binding.
-An important paralog of this gene is TRAF5.
+TRAF1 (TNF Receptor Associated Factor 1) is a Protein Coding gene.
+Diseases associated with TRAF1 include Anaplastic Large Cell Lymphoma and Lymphoma, Hodgkin, Classic.
+Among its related pathways are Apoptosis Modulation and Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and thioesterase binding.
+An important paralog of this gene is TRAF2.

 Adapter molecule that regulates the activation of NF-kappa-B and JNK.
 Plays a role in the regulation of cell survival and apoptosis.
 The heterotrimer formed by TRAF1 and TRAF2 is part of a E3 ubiquitin-protein ligase complex that promotes ubiquitination of target proteins, such as MAP3K14.
 The TRAF1/TRAF2 complex recruits the antiapoptotic E3 protein-ubiquitin ligases BIRC2 and BIRC3 to TNFRSF1B/TNFR2.